Textualize/textual/docs/tutorial.md

 - A "Reset" button
 - A time display

-Textual has a builtin `Button` widget which takes care of the first three components.
-All we need to build is the time display widget which will show the elapsed time and the stopwatch widget itself.

 Let's add those to the app.
 Just a skeleton for now, we will add the rest of the features as we go.

 ```python title="stopwatch02.py" hl_lines="2-3 6-7 10-18 30"
 --8<-- "docs/examples/tutorial/stopwatch02.py"
 ```

-We've imported two new widgets in this code: `Button`, which creates a clickable button, and `Static` which is a base class for a simple control.
-We've also imported `ScrollableContainer` from `textual.containers` which (as the name suggests) is a `Widget` which contains other widgets.
+We've imported two new widgets in this code: [`Button`](widgets/button.md) for the buttons and [`Digits`](widgets/digits.md) for the time display.

-We've defined an empty `TimeDisplay` widget by extending `Static`.
+Additionally, we've imported `Horizontal` and `VerticalScroll` from `textual.containers` (as the name of the module suggests, *containers* are widgets which contain other widgets).
+We will use these container widgets to define the general layout of our interface.

+The `TimeDisplay` is currently very simple, all it does is extend `Digits` without defining any methods of its own.
 We will flesh this out later.

-The Stopwatch widget class also extends `Static`.
-This class has a `compose()` method which yields child widgets, consisting of three `Button` objects and a single `TimeDisplay` object.
-These widgets will form the stopwatch in our sketch.
+The `Stopwatch` widget class extends the `HorizontalGroup` container class, which will arrange its children into a horizontal row.
+It's children are yielded from the Stopwatch's `compose()` method, and define the components from the sketch above.

 #### The buttons